 “To understand that fight,” said a woman sitting nearby, “you have to go way back.”

 It was back to 1948, a year that martial law was declared and counter-guerrilla units showed up in force on Jeju Island to combat rebels who had rejected national elections imposed on the country.
 Following the elections, tension on Jeju turned to chaos as conflicts broke out across the island.
-In the end, national police forces would end up launching a campaign of all out terror, torturing and raping villagers, executing some 30,000 people accused of being communist sympathizers.
-These acts were committed in cold blood, with a majority of victims being unarmed civilians.
+In the end, national police forces would end up launching a campaign of all out terror, torturing and assaulting villagers, executing some 30,000 people accused of being communist sympathizers.
+The vast majority of these acts were committed in cold blood, with a majority of victims being unarmed civilians.
 Reconciliation came slowly, and finally in 2003, president Roh Moo-hyun apologized to the people of Jeju for the government’s inhumane actions.
-For many decades following the atrocities, mentioning details of the period, referred to commonly as the April 3rd Incident, was risky.
-(April 3rd, 1948 was the date of a riot at an anti-Japanese commemoration march which is perceived as being the catalyst for the horrors which followed) Speaking out meant incarceration or worse.
+For many decades following the atrocities, mentioning details of the period, referred to commonly as the April 3rd Incident or Uprising, was risky.
+Speaking out meant incarceration or worse.
 People I have spoken with personally have told me the same.
 Mass graves have been discovered all over Jeju, including under the runways of the international airport.
 The period is still a source of great pain for people indigenous to the island.

 Pyeol-ro-Neo-man-ri, was one village where not a single person perished.

 “Back then, many people had been killed by the national government’s forces,” the woman informed me.
 “Many of the bodies from neighboring villages washed up on Pyeol-ro-Neo-man-ri’s shore.
 The bille was strewn with bodies.
 The women of our village were offered a deal.
 If they cleaned up the corpses, then they’d have the rights to the neighboring village’s territory.”